jonathan-beebe/jonathan-beebe.com/content/posts/2025-02-25-resources-for-the-resistance.md

 [The Authoritarian Regime Survival Guide](https://verfassungsblog.de/the-authoritarian-regime-survival-guide/) : Originally published in 2017 as a series of social media posts, compiled here at this page, signed *—With love, your Eastern European friends*.

+Professor and authoritarianism scholar Ruth Ben-Ghiat [answers questions about dictators and fascism](https://youtu.be/vK6fALsenmw).

 ---

 ## Christianity’s Role